overhangio/tutor/docs/dev.rst

 All development commands will then automatically mount your local repo.

-**Note:** containers are built on the Hawthorn release.
+**Note:** containers are built on the Ironwood release.
 If you are working on a different version of Open edX, you will have to rebuild the ``openedx`` docker images with the version.
 See the ":ref:`fork edx-platform <edx_platform_fork>`.

 Prepare the edx-platform repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~